 Funding Opportunities

-The Australasian Pork Research Institute Ltd. (APRIL) is seeking applications for its Innovation Projects scheme, for commencement in 2025.
+APRIL (The Australasian Pork Research Institute Limited; ABN 25 113 703 174) is seeking applications for its Transformational Projects scheme, for commencement in 2026.

 An independent, participant-based entity, APRIL seeks to enhance the Australian pork industry by investing in research and development, education and training, and commercialisation activities focused on priorities and deliverables that ensure the sustainability of Australian pork production, and to generate optimal returns for its stakeholders.